DykL57/soc-purple-team-homelab/README.md

 - **VMs on different Host-Only networks (VMnet3/VMnet4) couldn't reach each other by design** — this is intentional VMware network isolation, not a bug; solved by building pfSense as the router between zones, with explicit per-zone firewall rules (deny-by-default).
 - **PsExec failed with "the user has not been granted the requested logon type at this computer," even with correct credentials and Domain Admin membership** — turned out to be the wrong GPO right entirely.
 PsExec's default mode installs and runs a remote service *as* the target account (Logon Type 5, service logon), which requires the "Log on as a service" right — a completely different setting from "Access this computer from the network" (network logon, Type 3), which was the first (wrong) place I checked.
 Confirmed via Event 4625's `Sub_Status 0xC000015B` alongside `Logon_Type 5` in the raw event — the sub-status/logon-type pair is the fastest way to identify exactly which User Rights Assignment setting is actually missing, instead of guessing.
 - **Event 7045 (service installation) returned 0 results when searched under `sourcetype=WinEventLog:Security`** — Service Control Manager events log to the **System** event log, not Security.
 Also, once found under `WinEventLog:System`, the relevant fields (`ServiceName`, `ServiceFileName`, `ServiceAccount`) weren't auto-extracted by the default Windows TA the way Security log fields are — required `rex` against `_raw` to pull them out manually.
+- **New CIM data models showed "no explicit index constraint" warnings, and editing the Data Model's own Constraints box didn't fix it** — the constraint box referenced a macro (`` `cim_Authentication_indexes` ``) rather than a literal index name.
+The actual fix was editing the macro's *definition* under `Settings → Advanced Search → Search Macros`, not the data model's constraint field itself.

+## Lab Hygiene

+Every simulation follows the same pattern: snapshot both VMs before testing, create a disposable, clearly-named test account (`simtest`, `simlateral`) for the simulation, and remove both the account and any elevated group membership immediately after validation is complete and screenshots are captured.
+No test account is left provisioned longer than the testing session that needed it.

 ## Roadmap

 - [x] Active Directory (DC01) + 2 domain-joined endpoints
 - [x] pfSense inter-zone routing
 - [x] Splunk + Universal Forwarder + Sysmon pipeline
-- [x] Rule 1 (Brute Force Detection) — validated end-to-end
+- [x] Rule 1 (Brute Force Detection) — validated end-to-end, converted to `tstats`
-- [x] Rule 2 (Successful Login After Multiple Failures) — validated end-to-end
+- [x] Rule 2 (Successful Login After Multiple Failures) — validated end-to-end, converted to `tstats`
 - [x] Rule 3 (Lateral Movement via PsExec) — validated end-to-end
+- [x] CIM Add-on installed, Authentication/Change data models configured and verified
+- [ ] Convert Rule 3 to `tstats` (pending CIM `Change` tagging verification)
 - [ ] Rules 4–10 (Authentication / Lateral Movement category)
 - [ ] Rules 11–40 (Exfil/C2, Malware, Persistence)
 - [ ] Full attack scenarios (phishing → lateral movement → exfil)